constellation-app/constellation-adaptors/AdaptorsDataAccessPlugins/release/modules/ext/docs/AdaptorsDataAccessPlugins/src/au/gov/asd/tac/constellation/views/dataaccess/adaptors/extend-from-gdelt.md

     <img src="../ext/docs/AdaptorsDataAccessPlugins/src/au/gov/asd/tac/constellation/views/dataaccess/adaptors/resources/GDELTExtension.png" width="80%" alt="GDELT Extension Example"/>
 </div>

 Only relationships involving existing and selected nodes on the graph will be imported.
-Any Entities not currently on the grap will be added.
+Any Entities not currently on the graph will be added.
 Entities and relationships are imported based on their position in the incoming data.
 Elements that are received first will be included in the import.

-To understand moe about GDELT Entities and Relationships in Constellation, see
+To understand more about GDELT Entities and Relationships in Constellation, see
 <a href="../ext/docs/AdaptorsDataAccessPlugins/src/au/gov/asd/tac/constellation/views/dataaccess/adaptors/import-entities-from-gdelt.md">
     Import Entities From GDELT Help
 </a>